dwvisser/knoxccl/README.md

     > npm run clean
     > npm run build

+The `dist` build folder will be removed by the first command, and re-built by the second command.
+You can then try a local version of the site with:

+    > npm run serve

+If the site is ready for deployment, commit the changes to Git.

+    > git add […]
+    > git commit
+    > git push

-Now, `dist/index.js` and `dist/service-worker.js` will be up to date with the source code, and many other assets will be created in `dist/` as well.
-If satisfied, then this is a good time to `git commit` and `git push`.
-The following command will push the files to AWS Simple Storage
+The following command will push the files to AWS Simple Storage:
-Service:

-    > ./sync-s3.sh

-or:

     > npm run deploy